oskopek/CryptoIM/README.rst

     :target: https://pypi.python.org/pypi/CryptoIM/
     :alt: License

-A crypto-aware instant messenger written in Python out of sheer fun.
+A secure* instant messenger written in Python out of sheer fun.

+* not really secure (at least not yet)

 Info
 ====